Senator Portman’s Internship Program application for Summer 2021 has closed. Updates for the Fall 2021 application to come soon.

 Internships in the Washington, DC and Ohio offices of Senator Rob Portman offer college-aged students an exciting introduction to the U.S. Senate and the workings of a Senate office.
 Interns are assigned to work alongside staff responsible for the Senator’s legislative, press, and administrative operations.
 Internships are designed primarily for students who have completed at least one full year of collegiate undergraduate coursework and preference is given to students who are residents of Ohio.
-We are currently accepting applications for the Spring and Summer of 2019.
+At this time, health environment permitting, it is our intention to have a modified in person intern program for the Fall.
+However, due to the on-going pandemic these plans may need to be modified as we move into 2021.

 Please contact our office at 202-224-3353 or via email at Portman_Internships@portman.senate.gov for any questions regarding Senator Portman’s Internship program.